 WHEN IS THE WINTER SOLSTICE?

 Remember we talked about a reason for the season?
-Well, the tilt of the Earth and it’s relation to the sun as it spins around is what creates our seasons.
-When the northern hemisphere is approaching the winter solstice days, it is actually tilting away from the sun.
+Well, the tilt of the Earth and its relation to the sun as it spins around is what creates our seasons.
+When the northern hemisphere approaches winter solstice days, it tilts away from the sun.
 At this time, the South Pole is enjoying the rays, and the southern hemisphere is enjoying the summer solstice instead.
 There are only two times a year when one of the earth’s poles is at its maximum tilt.
 There you have the summer and winter solstices.

-On December 21st, here in the northern hemisphere, we experience the shortest day of the year and inevitably the darkest day of the year.
+On December 21st, here in the northern hemisphere, we experience the shortest day and, inevitably, the darkest day of the year.
 This is called the winter solstice.
-After the winter solstice, we start to get back our sunlight little by little until we make it to the summer solstice when the North Pole is feeling the sun’s rays.
+After the winter solstice, we get back our sunlight little by little until we reach the summer solstice when the North Pole is feeling the sun’s rays.

 WHAT ARE SOME TRADITIONS OF WINTER SOLSTICE?

 This goes ages and ages back, but one of the main reasons for the winter solstice celebration is to celebrate what will be the return of light after the darkest day.
 Now I think that’s something to celebrate too!

 Different religions and cultures celebrate these specific winter days for many reasons.
 Winter solstice celebration ideas are about celebrating light, celebrating outdoors, and celebrating with food and feasts.
 I can get behind all of that!